-We used the popular UCI benchmark datasets to evaluate the performance of the LCNN.
-This primary objective of using the LCNN on UCI datasets is to be able to assess its performance on datasets from various domains.
-The LCNN was tested on 32 such datasets consisting of two class and multi-class problems.
+Table \ref{tab:ucidataset} summarizes the description of these datasets in terms of number of attributes, samples and missing attribute values.
 K-Nearest Neighbor (KNN) imputation method was used for handling missing attribute values as it is robust to bias between classes in the dataset.
 The datasets was randomly shuffled and sampled into five sets.
 Four sub-sets of these (80\% of the total data) were used as the training set and remaining (20\%) was used as the validation set.
 Accuracies have hence been obtained using 5-fold cross validation scheme.
 This process was repeated 10 times to remove the effect of randomization.
 This is shown in Fig. \ref{fig:exptproc}.
 For the case of multi-class (more than 2 classes) classification, target sets were prepared by 1-of-$K$ encoding scheme where $K$ is number of classes and ${K > 2}$.
 The number of neurons in output layer is equal to $K$ where (${K > 2}$); for the case of two classes, single neuron was used in the output layer.

 Training set was scaled between $-1$ and $1$.
 Target set values were kept at $+1$ (for class $1$) and $-1$ (for class $-1$).
 For multiclass classification one versus rest approach \cite[pp. 182, 338]{bishop2006pattern} was used based on activations of the output neurons.